Collision of orbits for families of polynomials defined over fields of positive characteristic: Strategy for our proof of Theorem and further extensions

 Finally, we expect statement~\ref{conj:item-4} from Conjecture~\ref{conj:general} yields that $C(\alpha_1,\alpha_2;\beta)$ is infinite as long as the family $f_\l(z)$ does \emph{not} satisfy statement~\ref{conj:item-3} (similar to Conjecture~\ref{conf:fpbar} for the special family of polynomials $f_\l(z)=z^d+\l$) \emph{and} also assuming that neither $\alpha_1$ nor $\alpha_2$ is \emph{persistently preperiodic} for our family of polynomials (i.e., for $j=1,2$, there exists no $0\le m<n$ such that $f_\l^m(\alpha_j(\l))=f_\l^n(\alpha_j(\l))$ for \emph{all} $\l\in\Lbar$).
 In Subsection~\ref{subsec:9.4}, we present some numerical evidence supporting our expectation.

 We expect Conjecture~\ref{conj:general} to be \emph{very difficult}.
-The main obstacle is the lack of a generalization of Theorem~\ref{thm:5.1} (obtained in \cite{1} for $f_\l(z)\colonequals z^d+\l$) to arbitrary families of polynomials.
+The main obstacle is the lack of a generalization of Theorem~\ref{thm:5.1} (obtained in \cite{1} for $f_\l(z)\colonequals z^d+\l$) to arbitrary families of polynomials (so far, \cite{22} provides the most general known extension of the main result from \cite{1} to families of polynomials of degrees coprime to the characteristic of the given field).
 This difficulty, in turn, stems from the fact that some of the key tools available in characteristic $0$ for determining the \emph{exact dynamical relation} between points of equal canonical height (with respect to the given family of polynomials) do not exist in characteristic $p$.

 \begin{remark} We expect that the analogue of Conjecture~\ref{conj:general} for dynamical systems over a field $L$ of characteristic $0$ is more manageable and would only lead to the conclusions~\ref{conj:item-1}~and~\ref{conj:item-2}.
 The general strategy would follow the steps from our paper.
 While there would be no complications from additive polynomials (which are nontrivial only in characteristic $p$), new technical challenges would arise from dealing with arbitrary polynomial families.
 A potential line of attack would be to use the variation of the canonical height in families, as proven by Ingram \cite{Patrick}, to generalize \eqref{eq:to_0} when $C(\alpha_1,\alpha_2;\beta)$ is infinite.
 Then using \cite[Theorem~1.3]{Matt-2}, together with the description of the periodic plane curves under the coordinatewise action of polynomials from \cite{Alice-Tom}, one should be able to derive the conclusions~\ref{conj:item-1}-\ref{conj:item-2} from Conjecture~\ref{conj:general}.
 There are further complications when the dynamical system $(f_\l,\alpha_1(\l),\alpha_2(\l),\beta(\l))$ is not defined over $\overline{\Q}$.
 However, we believe these can be overcome using the methods from \cite[Section~10]{GHT-ANT} and the description of points of canonical height $0$ from \cite{Rob} for a polynomial defined over a function field.
 We hope to return to this general question for dynamical systems over fields of characteristic $0$ in a sequel paper. \end{remark}